aliml92/anor/README.md

 - [ ] Advanced search filters
 - [ ] Mobile app version

-## Installation
+## Development

 ### Prerequisites
-Before installing the application, ensure you have the following tools installed on your machine:
+Ensure you have the following tools installed on your machine:
 - Docker/Docker Compose.
 - sqlc: For generating type-safe code from SQL.
 - goose: For database migrations.
 - task: A task runner/simpler Make alternative written in Go.
+- air: For live reload.

 ### Getting Started
 To get the application running locally, follow these steps: